+Study participants may have had surgery or they may have taken antibiotics.
+Most patients had their treatment decided randomly, with an equal chance of getting either treatment.
+The study also included patients who did not want their treatment decided randomly.
 Results of this study will help patients better understand the difference between surgery and antibiotics.
 It will also tell us if certain patients would benefit more from one treatment than the other and help nearly 300,000 Americans each year make an important healthcare decision.

 Past studies have not evaluated whether or not the benefits of possibly avoiding surgery outweighed the risks and anxiety patients may feel about future episodes of appendicitis.
 No studies to date have compared the impact of these two appendicitis treatments on the overall patient experience or included PROs in addition to clinical outcomes.
-In short, the studies to date have not asked “Is antibiotics first as good a treatment for me as appendectomy?” and that is what the CODA trial aims to address.
+In short, the studies to date have not asked “Is antibiotics first as good a treatment for me as appendectomy?”
+This is what the CODA trial aims to address.

 The University of Washington’s Surgical Outcomes Research Center (SORCE) in Seattle, Washington, leads the Clinical and Stakeholder Coordinating Centers.
 The UW Center for Biomedical Statistics serves as the Data Coordinating Center.